ordinary-developer/book_effective_modern_c_plus_plus_s_meyers/synopses/ch_5-RVALUE_REFERENCES/item_30-perfect_forwarding_failure_cases/synopsis.md

 - *Braced initializers*
   Perfect forwarding fails when either of the following occurs:
-  - Compilers are unabled to deduce types
+  - compilers are unabled to deduce types;
-  - Compilers deduce the "wrong" type
+  - Compilers deduce the "wrong" type.
 - *0 or NULL as null pointers*
   When you try to pass 0 or NULL as a null pointer to a template, type deduction goes awry, deducing an integral type (typically int)